 We ask all of our providers to embrace and acknowledge these principles and adhere to the following specific expectations:

 - Professionalism and Ethical Conduct: Providers will maintain the highest levels of professionalism, accountability, and ethical behavior in all aspects of their practice.
 This includes, but is not limited to, maintaining a professional appearance; conducting sessions in confidential, HIPAA-compliant settings; and following all ethical and legal guidelines relevant to their profession and licensure.
+Access to Rula’s systems and patient PHI is restricted to contracted providers only.
+Access may not be shared with or delegated to any third parties, including office staff, interns, or supervisees.
 Providers will apply evidence-based practices and avoid harmful practices.

-- Clinical Quality and Compliance: Providers will engage with Rula staff in ongoing quality improvement initiatives, including engaging and responding to Rula’s Grievance Coordinator and Quality Specialists, within three (3) business days.
+- Clinical Quality and Compliance: Providers will engage with Rula staff in ongoing quality improvement initiatives, including engaging and responding to Rula’s Grievance Coordinator and Quality Specialists, and Compliance team members within three (3) business days.
+Providers are also expected to participate in Utilization Management (UM) reviews from Rula's partner insurance payers.
 Providers will participate in periodic reviews of patient care practices, including chart audits and peer reviews, assessments of provider responsiveness, and patient experience to ensure adherence to best practices and compliance with professional, state, and federal laws and guidelines.
+Additionally, providers must be physically located in the United States to provide services due to regulatory, payer, and privacy requirements.

 - Documentation: Providers will maintain timely and accurate documentation that adheres to legal and regulatory requirements.
 Timely documentation is defined as documentation that is signed and submitted within 48 hours after the conclusion of the clinical visit.
 Accurate documentation is defined as documentation that reflects the correct service date and time, details regarding the visit, and accurately depicts medical necessity for each individual client.
 Timely and accurate documentation is a material part of the services providers agree to render under the Network Access Agreement.